 Manufacturing Process of 0.2mm Silicon Steel

 The manufacturing of 0.2mm silicon steel is a complex and precision-driven process.
 The reduction in thickness requires greater care and precision during the stamping and annealing stages.
-Here’s a glimpse of the process:

 During the stamping phase, a continuous strip of silicon steel passes through a high-speed press.
 The press employs a series of progressive and compound dies to precisely cut and shape the silicon steel into the desired form, ensuring it maintains its magnetic properties.